kubeovn/docs/docs/advance/security-group.en.md

 Pods bind security-groups by adding annotations, two annotations are used.

 - port_security: source address verification.
 If this function is enabled, only packets with ip addresses assigned by kube-ovn ipam can be exported from the pod network adapter.
 After this function is disabled, any ip address can be exported

+- When configuring a security group, the `priority` value ranges from 1 to 200, with smaller values indicating higher priority.
+When implementing a security group through ACL, the security group's priority is mapped to the ACL priority.
+The specific mapping relationship is as follows:

+  ACL priority=2300−Security group priority，therefore, it is essential to distinguish between the priorities of security groups and subnet ACLs.

 - security_groups: indicates a security group that contains a series of ACL rules

 > These two annotations are responsible for functions that are independent of each other.